thelowesttype/thelowesttype.github.io/content/blog/template-matcher/index.md

         </figure>
     </div>
 <br>
 It picks up the features on the object which are too reliant on having that *exact* object shown to the system again.
 This is certainly improbable, and just having an extra scratch on the object will make the system reject it.
-Hence this may work in simulations but for real-life dataset, this cant be used.<br>
+Hence this may work in simulations but for real-life dataset, this can't be used.<br>
-Hence we end up with FFT based template matching technique.
+Hence, I end up with FFT based template matching technique.
 For this, I used these papers as my basis [1], [2].<br>
 The architecture discussed in the papers had a higher runtime so it had to be optimized.
-Hence I took only the bare bones of the architecture explained in the paper and applying filters and calculations which were less intensive.
+I took only the bare bones of the architecture explained in the paper and applying filters and calculations which were less intensive.
 Allowing the algorithm to reach the set parameter.<br><br>
     <div style="text-align: center;">
     <img src="/blog/template-matcher/meme1.png" style="width: 40%"></img>
     </div>

-## Let's look at the technique
+## Let's look at the technique:
-The main tool leveraged in this method is FFT's time shift property,<br>
+The main tool leveraged in this method is FFT's time shift property -<br>

 $$
 f_2 \lparen t \rparen = f_1 \lparen t-t_0 \rparen